pamelac21/Deep-Thoughts/README.md

 A social media application where users can share their thoughts and opinions about anything that moves them.
 They will be able to befriend one another and comment on each other's posts.

+`A user can sign up and log in to the application.`

+`A user can post their thoughts and view other user's thoughts.`

+`A user can react, or reply, to a thought.`

+`A user can befriend other users.`

 ## What You Will Learn
 By completing this module, you'll learn how to do the following: